-- Long-term family migration to the UK has been relatively stable from 2000 to 2018, averaging an estimated 65,000 a year.
+- Long-term family migration to the UK was relatively stable from 2000 to 2019, averaging an estimated 65,000 a year.

 Understanding the Policy

-This briefing examines two types of family migration.
-The first, ‘family unification’, refers to migrants entering or remaining in the UK to live with family members who are British citizens or non-British settled residents.
-This includes spouses or civil partners; fiancé(e)s or proposed civil partners; unmarried partners (including same-sex partners); children; and, in a smaller number of cases, adult or elderly dependent relatives.
-The second type of family migration is of ‘dependants’, who come to the UK as the family members of migrants who do not have settlement or British citizenship and are in the UK on any other temporary visa, such as work, study, or family. ...
-Click to read more.
+Family unification refers to migrants entering or remaining in the UK to live with family members who are British citizens or non-British settled residents.
+These people can include spouses or civil partners; fiancé(e)s or proposed civil partners; unmarried partners (including same-sex partners); children; and, in a smaller number of cases, adult or elderly dependent relatives.
+Dependant migration refers to people who come to the UK as the family members of migrants who do not have settlement or British citizenship and are in the UK on a temporary visa, such as for work or study.

 From November 2010, non-EU nationals applying to enter or extend their stay as a partner of a British citizen or settled resident were required to demonstrate a level of English language proficiency, with some exceptions.
 In this briefing, “EU” includes Switzerland and the three EEA countries, Liechtenstein, Iceland, and Norway, which are not subject to immigration control.

 Since July 2012, if a non-EU citizen applies as a partner of a British citizen or non-British citizen with settlement (ILR), the sponsor must have an annual income of at least £18,600, or £22,400 if the partner sponsored is bringing one child, plus £2,400 for each of any additional children.
 This is the ‘minimum income threshold’ (see the Migration Observatory report, The Minimum Income Requirement for Non-EEA Family Members in the UK).

 Understanding the Evidence